Which is to say: that bloody Potions book.

 In the first place, there are just too many annotations in that Potions book, all closely reflecting the progress of Slughorn’s standard 6th year lesson plan for the book not to have been being used throughout Slughorn’s 6th year Potions class by somebody.
 And those annotations are all in what has retroactively been declared to be young Snape’s handwriting.

 So it is a lot easier to believe — if we are forced to conclude that the spell was Snape’s own and not his reconstruction of a different spell which did the same thing — that one spell got away from Snape, rather than that he lost his book, got it back, and then as a teacher either kept it in the classroom cupboard — when his own NEWT-Level classes may not even have used that textbook — rather than taking it home and keeping it among his own possessions, or that he lost the book, got it back, and then later lost it again, permanently.
 And that in all of that back-and-forthing, nobody saw the Half-Blood Prince inscription and gave him grief for it.
 (ETA: I guess post DHs we are now supposed to assume that Snape simply taught the spell to Avery and “Mulciber” to curry favor, and it somehow got away from them.
-I don’t buy that, either.)
+I don’t buy that version, either.)

 • • • •